SQLStreamStore/Patterns/README.md

 ### Use cases

- - User settings / system configuration etc.
+ - User settings, system configuration, documents etc.
  - Data coming from external systems where they are the source of truth.
  - Snapshots for streams that are (domain) event based.